You are here

 BUSINESS DEVELOPMENT ASIA, LLC: CHINA’S OUTBOUND M&A GOALS IN THE MANUFACTURING SECTOR

-This capstone seminar was offered by SIPA in the spring, and taught by Professor Janow (see section VI for bio).
+This capstone seminar was offered by SIPA in the spring, and taught by Dean Merit E. Janow.
 The course examined the drivers behind the increasing merger and acquisition (M&A) activity by Chinese manufacturing companies.
 Students discerned aggregate trends in Chinese outbound M&A by country and sector in order to understand to what extent the focus has shifted from resource-driven transactions to manufacturing and services, as well as how much the government is driving this development as opposed to market forces.
 They reviewed the incentives that the Chinese government has developed to encourage outbound M&A and investment, as well as regulatory barriers and other competitive disadvantages for Chinese companies.

 CHINA AND INTERNATIONAL LAW